-All the Cybis dealer signs were designed by Vincent Ceglia, a noted artist, graphic designer and illustrator.
+All of the later Cybis dealer signs were designed by Vincent Ceglia, a noted artist, graphic designer and illustrator.
 Although Mr. Ceglia did not work at Cybis, he designed the dealer signs as well as a number of Cybis print catalogs and advertising materials during the 1970s.

-This first circa-1960s display sign is a porcelain representation of the Cybis signature applied to a wood block shaped as an isoceles triangle.
+This first circa-1960s display sign is a porcelain representation of the Cybis signature applied to a wood block shaped as an isosceles triangle.
 The wood appears to be mahogany in either a lighter or darker stain.
 It is 4” high and 2” deep.

 This 1970s sign marks the transition by Cybis to all-porcelain dealer/display signs.
 Featuring their horizontal phoenix logo, it stands about 3.25” high, 4” wide, and 2.25” deep.